 National Journalists Collaborate at Between Coasts Forum

-More than 50 writers, including media thought-leaders, and radio-, video- and photo-journalists, gathered at the Between Coasts Forum in November, 2018, hosted by Denison University’s Center for Narrative Journalism.
+More than 50 writers, including media thought-leaders, and radio-, video- and photo-journalists, gathered at the Between Coasts Forum hosted by Narrative Journalism at Denison.

 The semiannual event gives greater stature to reporting on middle-American small towns — a way to correct the American narrative, which can be skewed by national media.
 The fourth national gathering of journalists for the forum took place in Newark, Ohio, close to its original home in Central Ohio.
 The event last took place in May at Northwestern University’s Medill School of Journalism in Chicago.